Just like humans, dogs need outdoor time and exercise to maximize their happiness and well-being, according to Animal Wellness Magazine.

 1.)
 Downtown’s for the dogs: Many may think that urban areas are no place for pets because animals crave green space, but downtown Dayton is a pretty pet-friendly place thanks to many parks and trails.
 In fact, leashed and controlled dogs are permitted at almost all MetroParks locations, including RiverScape MetroPark.

-Walk along the river with your favorite fur friend for some exercise, and then relax and watch the paddlers enjoy the new RiverScape River Run.
+Walk along the river with your favorite fur friend for some exercise.
+In warmer weather, you can also watch the paddlers enjoy the RiverScape River Run.

 2.)
 Explore the gardens: Dogs have an incredible sense of smell, sight and hearing, so why not take your pup on a sensory adventure though Wegerzyn Gardens MetroPark?
 There is plenty of green space for your pup to enjoy, in addition to the sights and smells of the beautiful gardens.